 We can support you to learn new digital skills, get started with using a tablet or computer, how to stay safe online and how to use video chat software.

-Depending on your situation and location, our team of volunteers can provide sessions either in person or remotely from home.
+Depending on your situation and location, our team of volunteers can give sessions either in person or remotely from home.

 Who we support

 We’ll usually help you with the computer equipment you already own.
-If you don’t have what you need to get connected, we can help you choose the right equipment or tell you about ways you might be able to get equipment for free or cheaper.
+If you don’t have what you need to get connected, we can help you.
+We can help you choose the right equipment or tell you about ways you might be able to get equipment for free or cheaper.